elastic/logstash-forwarder/README.md

     logstash-forwarder -config logstash-forwarder.conf

 See `logstash-forwarder -help` for all the flags.
-The `-config` option is required and logstash-forwrder will not run without it.
+The `-config` option is required and logstash-forwarder will not run without it.

 The config file is documented further up in this file.